-- primary responsibility of the State to ensure ... adequate accommodation - In urban situations, many ... do manage to find their own accommodation - certain parts of urban centers ... rise to slum-like conditions of living Various options ... existing public structures, or paying incentives to private home owners to expand their houses • Initiatives ... negotiations with landlords to reduce rents, ... ensure security of tenure; support for short term stay in economical hostels; shared accommodation schemes, ... and small subsidies Reference:Chapter V PROTECTION INTERVENTIONS AND STRATEGIES, page 27, 9) Accommodation, Draft UNHCR POLICY ON REFUGEES AND ASYLUM-SEEKERS IN URBAN AREAS, Geneva 2008
+- primary responsibility of the State to ensure ... adequate accommodation - In urban situations, many ... do manage to find their own accommodation - certain parts of urban centers ... rise to slum-like conditions of living - Various options ... existing public structures, or paying incentives to private home owners to expand their houses - Initiatives ... negotiations with landlords to reduce rents, ... ensure security of tenure; support for short term stay in economical hostels; shared accommodation schemes, ... and small subsidies

+Source: Chapter V, PROTECTION INTERVENTIONS AND STRATEGIES, page 27, 9) Accommodation, Draft UNHCR POLICY ON REFUGEES AND ASYLUM-SEEKERS IN URBAN AREAS, Geneva 2008

-Why are IDPs/Refugges coming to Urban Areas (Push/Pull Factors) - social, economic, social status, generell urbanisation related factors - frustration with lack of livelihood options in the camps - reunification with family members (already in the city) - lack of adequate protection provided in rural camps A number of people also fled directly to urban areas at a time when official IDP camps had not yet been established Source: Refugee Law Project, Faculty of Law, Makerere University, Briefing Paper December 2007, WHAT ABOUT US?
-THE EXCLUSION OF URBAN IDPS FROM UGANDA'S IDP RELATED POLICIES AND INTERVENTIONS may be reluctant to give conflict as the reason for coming because - they do not wish to be defined as IDPs/refugees, or are fearful of repercussions (→hidden population that seeks anonymity) - they may have come to the city for work related reasons, even though they were initially displaced by conflict and/or food insecurity - tend to live alongside the urban poor and economic migrants (in Khartoum concentrations range from 5% to 57%) Source: Internal Displacement to Urban Areas: the Tuft s-IDMC Profi ling Study Khartoum, Sudan: Case 1, Karen Jacobsen, Feinstein International Center, Tufts University in collaboration with Internal Displacement Monitoring Centre, Geneva
+Why are IDPs/Refugges coming to Urban Areas (Push/Pull Factors)

+- social, economic, social status, generell urbanisation related factors - frustration with lack of livelihood options in the camps - reunification with family members (already in the city) - lack of adequate protection provided in rural camps

+A number of people also fled directly to urban areas at a time when official IDP camps had not yet been established may be reluctant to give conflict as the reason for coming because

+Source: Refugee Law Project, Faculty of Law, Makerere University, Briefing Paper December 2007, WHAT ABOUT US?
+THE EXCLUSION OF URBAN IDPS FROM UGANDA'S IDP RELATED POLICIES AND INTERVENTIONS